loremipsumdonec/optimizely-testframework/posts/create_a_test_framework/create_a_test_framework.md

 excerpt: "In this post, I intend to show how to build a test framework for Optimizely CMS and how to write different types of integration tests to check its implementation."

-title: "Create a test framework for Optimizely CMS"
+title: "Create a test framework for Optimizely CMS 11"
 preamble: "In this post, I intend to show how to build a test framework for Optimizely CMS and how to write different types of integration tests to check its implementation."

 ---